noviceGaurab/Portfolio-of-Nirvix-Tech./README.md

-index.html is the original file, whereas index v(0.0.1) was the code shown in the UI review.
+index.html is the original file
+, whereas index v(0.0.1) was the code shown in the UI review.

 //Update
 after first code review, index v(0.0.1).html did not satisfy the client.